derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself.md

 - Create the destructor for a node
 - Create the copy and move constructor for a node
 - Create the copy assignment and move assignment operator for a node
-- Using the spaceship operator, make a program that calculates whether a node is longer than the other.
+- Using the spaceship operator, make a comparison that detects if a node is greater or less than the other.
+If both numbers are equal, check to see which list is longer or shorter than the latter.
 - Define encapsulation and using structs and classes, define a pro and con of using one over the other.
 - Create an iterator to traverse a given linked list.
 Include the operations `++`, `!=`, and `*`(dereference
 	- After, create a main function, given a linked list `a`, using the iterator, output the values of `a`.